data-catering/data-caterer-docs/docs/docs/validation.md

 ---
 title: "Data Validations"
-description: "Data Caterer can execute complex validations including column level, aggregate/group by, upstream data source and column name validations.
+description: "Data Caterer can execute complex validations including field level, aggregate/group by, upstream data source and field name validations.
 It can also retrieve existing data quality/validation rules from sources such as Great Expectations or OpenMetadata."
 image: "https://data.catering/diagrams/logo/data_catering_logo.svg"
 ---